JiaoXianjun/BTLE/README.md

     channel_number-packet_type-field-value-field-value-...-Space-value

-Each string start with BTLE channel number (0~39), the followed by packet_type (RAW/iBeacon/ADV_IND/ADV_DIRECT_IND/etc. See all format examples at the end), then followed by field-value pair which is packet_type specific, at last (optional) there is Space-value pair where the value specify How many millisecond whould be waited after this packet sent.
+Each descriptor string starts with BTLE channel number (0~39), then followed by packet_type (RAW/iBeacon/ADV_IND/ADV_DIRECT_IND/etc. See all format examples at the end), then followed by field-value pair which is packet_type specific, at last there is Space-value pair (optional) where the value specifies how many millisecond will be waited after this packet sent.

 ----iBeacon example: (iBeacon principle: http://www.warski.org/blog/2014/01/how-ibeacons-work/ )

     ./btle_tx 37-iBeacon-AdvA-010203040506-UUID-B9407F30F5F8466EAFF925556B57FE6D-Major-0008-Minor-0009-TxPower-C5-Space-100 r100

-Above command sends one packet and repeats it 100 times with 100ms time space (If you have "Locate" app in your iPhone/iPad, it will show the iBeacon info.).
+Above command sends iBeacon packet and repeats it 100 times with 100ms time space (If you have "Locate" app in your iPhone/iPad, it will detect the packet and show the iBeacon info.).
 The packet descriptor string:

     37-iBeacon-AdvA-010203040506-UUID-B9407F30F5F8466EAFF925556B57FE6D-Major-0008-Minor-0009-TxPower-C5-Space-100

 37 -- channel 37 (one of BTLE Advertising channel 37 38 39)

-iBeacon -- packet format is for iBeacon.
-(Actually is ADV_IND format in Core_V4.0.pdf)
+iBeacon -- packet format key word which means iBeacon format.
+(Actually it is ADV_IND format in Core_V4.0.pdf)

-AdvA -- Advertising address (MAC address) which is specified as 010203040506 (See Core_V4.0.pdf)
+AdvA -- Advertising address (MAC address) which is set as 010203040506 (See Core_V4.0.pdf)

 UUID -- here we specify it as Estimote’s fixed UUID: B9407F30F5F8466EAFF925556B57FE6D